Almamu/glsl-parser/README.md

   * Small (~90 KB)
   * Permissive (MIT)

+**WARNING**: The printer part uses a global variable as buffer to generate the new file so it's not thread-safe.
+Using a context and passing it around might be something to look into in the future, but should be enough for our purposes for now.

 **NOTE**: This version is updated and customized for usage in linux-wallpaperengine and might not be what you're looking to use in the long run.
 Thanks to the original creator [graphitemaster](https://github.com/graphitemaster/glsl-parser) for the library that served as base for this.